System-Electronics/astrial-howto/README.md

 link .pdf **TBD**

 ## Software Releases
+Below is a list of all the linux releases available for ASTRIAL.
+Each release has a dedicated github repo, prebuilt images (for testing purposes) and some custom demos and tutorials.
 ### Yocto/Kirkstone (LTS until APR 2026)
 > #### Prebuilt Images
 > download link **TBD**